This briefing provides statistics on migration and housing in the UK.

 Evidence gaps and limitations

-Given the lack of information on the prices of the houses that are currently out of the market there remains great uncertainty about the impact of immigration on house prices.
+Given the lack of information on the prices of houses that are currently out of the market, there remains great uncertainty about the impact of immigration on house prices.
 In addition, while immigration may affect the price of housing in a certain area, it is likely that the price of housing itself affects immigration decisions.
-Therefore, it is challenging to establish the causal relationship between the price of housing and the level of immigration with any precision.
-Finally, whilst wealthy foreign citizens own a considerable share of London’s high-end property market, there is not much information about the impact of immigration at the top end of the housing market.
+For example, migrants may move to areas where housing is less expensive.
+Therefore, it is challenging to establish a causal relationship between the price of housing and the level of immigration.

 - University of Essex, Institute for Social and Economic Research.
-(2022).
-Understanding Society: Waves 1-11, 2009-2020 and Harmonised BHPS: Waves 1-18, 1991-2009. [data collection].
-15th Edition.
+(2023).
+Understanding Society: Waves 1-13, 2009-2022 and Harmonised BHPS: Waves 1-18, 1991-2009. [data collection].
+18th Edition.
 UK Data Service.
-SN: 6614, http://doi.org/10.5255/UKDA-SN-6614-16.
+SN: 6614, http://doi.org/10.5255/UKDA-SN-6614-19.

 -